RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <br>Similar to <a href="https://www.chess.com/article/view/chess-tactics">Chess-Tactics</a>, however, in dynamic context of coercive control or warfare-operations.
 Our goal is to mitigate the operations.

 <b>Natural Language Understanding:</b>
-- A BERT File under config shows BERT for Amber Heard NLP training
+- A BERT File under config shows <a href="https://github.com/google-research/bert">BERT</a> for Amber Heard NLP training
 - There are Dashboard code files in Javascript.
 The requirements are Reactjs, Javascript, and Django languages
 - Package examples and how to train NLU is included - e.g., <a href="https://www.nltk.org/">nltk_data</a>
 - Supporters and Offenders are marked by the numbers of tweets using the NLU classifications